TerryE/docker-buildhub/README.md

 * Implement logrotation
 * Implement the nighly backup
 * Using environment contect so a single forum tree can be used to build both test and prod instances.

+## See Also

+*  [Migration Notes](//github.com/TerryE/docker-buildhub/wiki/Migration-Notes) on process for migrating from old-server
+*  [Current Issues](//github.com/TerryE/docker-buildhub/issues) for my (and other contributers) comments on open issues.